|Nutritional Guidelines (per serving)|

 Heat the oil in a Dutch oven or stockpot.

-Add the onions, garlic, and celery and cook until the onions and celery are tender, stirring occasionally.
+Add the green onions, garlic, and celery and cook until the green onions and celery are tender, stirring occasionally.

 Add the tomatoes, bay leaf, salt, thyme, pepper, and Tabasco sauce.